pubsubio/pubsub-android/README.md

 	}
 ```

-## Also, you must make sure NOT to forget your AndroidManifest, it's imperative that you make the following two changes!
+## Also, you must make sure NOT to forget your AndroidManifest, it's imperative that you make the following changes!

 * Add a <service> tag that points to the Pubsub service, otherwise you can't connect to it.
 * Add a <uses-permission> tag with the INTERNET rule.